Application process now open for Episcopal Church Constable Fund Grants

 Named for Miss Constable

-The Constable Grants were named for Miss Mary Louise Constable, who was a visionary philanthropist.
+The Constable Grants were named for Miss Marie Louise Constable, who was a visionary philanthropist.
 In 1935, in the midst of the Great Depression, Miss Constable made a monetary gift to the Episcopal Church to establish the Constable Fund.
 Her desire and intent to add periodically to the fund during her lifetime was realized and culminated with a very generous final gift at the time of her death in 1951.
 The language of Miss Constable’s will states that the fund exists “in perpetuity … to apply the net income for the purposes of the Society, preferably for the work in religious education not provided for within the Society’s budget.”